 Wait I’m From Wuhan is the story of a Chinese adoptee struggling to decide whether or not to search for her birth family told via a series of Instagram and blog posts.
 Bombarded with images of masked faces and the deserted streets of Wuhan, Jasmine’s head fills with questions about her Chinese family.
 Is it too late for her to find them?

-The story begins on Wednesday 1st July when audiences will be able to see Jasmine’s first posts on her blog and Instagram page.
-A new blog post will be added every Wednesday for the following three weeks.
-Jasmine will stay in regular contact with her followers on Instagram posting every day throughout the month of July.
+The story began on Wednesday 1st July with Jasmine’s first posts on her blog and Instagram page.
+A new blog was posted every Wednesday for the following three weeks.
+Jasmine stayed in regular contact with her followers on Instagram posting every day throughout the month of July 2020.

 Wait I’m From Wuhan is free to access via the weblink and Instagram page but if you would like to support the work of artist Naomi Sumner Chan and to help Chinese Arts Now to continue to support more artists through this very tough time then please do consider contributing some money via the link above – the project has a suggested donation price of £5.